awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

     1. After you choose the S3 source bucket, CodePipeline creates the Amazon CloudWatch Events rule and the AWS CloudTrail trail to be created for this pipeline\.
 Accept the defaults under **Change detection options**\.
 This allows CodePipeline to use Amazon CloudWatch Events and AWS CloudTrail to detect changes for your new pipeline\.
 Choose **Next**\.
   + For **AWS CodeCommit**:
     + In **Repository name**, choose the name of the CodeCommit repository you want to use as the source location for your pipeline\.
 In **Branch name**, from the drop\-down list, choose the branch you want to use\.
+    + In **Output artifact format**, choose the format for your artifacts\.
+      + To store output artifacts from the CodeCommit action using the default method, choose **CodePipeline default**\.
+The action accesses the files from the CodeCommit repository and stores the artifacts in a ZIP file in the pipeline artifact store\.
+      + To store a JSON file that contains a URL reference to the repository so that downstream actions can perform Git commands directly, choose **Full clone**\.
+This option can only be used by CodeBuild downstream actions\.

+        If you choose this option, you will need to add the `codecommit:GitPull` permission to your CodeBuild service role as shown in [Add CodeBuild GitClone permissions for CodeCommit source actions](troubleshooting.md#codebuild-role-codecommitclone)\.
+You will also need to add the `codecommit:GetRepository` permissions to your CodePipeline service role as shown in [Add permissions to the CodePipeline service role](security-iam.md#how-to-update-role-new-services)\.
+For a tutorial that shows you how to use the **Full clone** option, see [Tutorial: Use full clone with a GitHub pipeline source](tutorials-github-gitclone.md)\.
     + After you choose the CodeCommit repository name and branch, a message is displayed in **Change detection options** showing the Amazon CloudWatch Events rule to be created for this pipeline\.
 Accept the defaults under **Change detection options**\.
 This allows CodePipeline to use Amazon CloudWatch Events to detect changes for your new pipeline\.
   + For **Amazon ECR**:
     + In **Repository name**, choose the name of your Amazon ECR repository\.